Kine-Technology/kine-protocol/docs/contract overview.md

 <span style="color:green">**Get Reward**</green>

-GetReward function will transfer the matured reward to caller and start a new release period of left and new accrued reward.
+GetReward function will transfer the matured reward to caller and start a new release period for left and new accrued reward.

 ```solidity
 function getReward() external checkStart updateReward(msg.sender)